manikanta-suru/Interview-Questions-and-Answers-all-in-one/Microsoft_Intra_ID and Intune.md

 - 🔧 Windows Autopilot for Out-of-Box Setup
 - 🔍 Monitoring and Reporting Dashboard
 - 🔗 Integration with Microsoft Defender and other Microsoft 365 tools

----

-## 🎯 Interview Topics & Questions

-### 1️⃣ What is Microsoft Intune?
-**Answer:**
-Microsoft Intune is a cloud-based endpoint management solution that helps organizations manage and secure devices and apps.
-It integrates tightly with Entra ID and supports both MDM and MAM.

----

 ### 2️⃣ What platforms does Intune support?
 **Answer:**
 - Windows 10/11